 Australian & New Zealand BOTS Day Schedule

 BOTS Day will utilize the BOTSv4 dataset unveiled at .conf19 back in October.
 While the dataset will be the same, we are busy creating a brand new question set for BOTS day.
 The event will feature never-before-seen questions, no spoilers, and no unfair advantages for you or anyone else.

 Should I Play?

 In a word, yes.
-We've written about who should play before, but it’s worth repeating here.
+We've written about who should play before, but it's worth repeating here.
 If you've gotten this far, you are almost certainly an excellent fit for BOTS.
-To hold your own in BOTS, we usually tell folks they need to know a little about Splunk security solutions and a little about security.
-However, all you really need is the desire to learn and have fun.
+To hold your own in BOTS, we usually tell folks they need to know a little about the Splunk security solutions and a little about security.
+However, all you need is the desire to learn and have fun.

 If all of that isn't enough to convince you that BOTS is a safe, supportive, and fun learning environment, we've now made it super easy to play anonymously if you choose.
 Are you feeling a little judged on that big scoreboard?
 No problem.
 Just flip the bit on anonymous mode to take the pressure off while you catch up or plot your next move.

 Here are some great ways to prepare for BOTS day:

 - We’ve been running Virtual Workshops bi-weekly throughout the COVID season to help upskill to ninja levels, join in as we walk through a variety of scenarios with hands-on access to the Splunk Security Operations Suite and BOTS datasets.

 - Check out our "Hunting With Splunk" blog series.
 More than anything else, mastering the topics covered in this series will help you answer more questions faster